TUTI254/gen-text-api/README.md

 # AI-Powered Text Generation API

-This is a Flask-based API that allows users to generate AI-powered text using OpenAI's GPT-4 model.
+This is a Flask-based API that allows users to generate AI-powered text using Multiple AI providers.
 It includes user authentication, text generation, and CRUD operations for generated texts.

 ## Features
 - User registration and login with JWT authentication.
-- Generate AI-powered text using OpenAI's GPT-4 model.
+- Generate AI-powered text using multiple AI providers.
 - Save, retrieve, update, and delete generated texts.
 - PostgreSQL database for persistent storage.

 ## Prerequisites
 - Docker and Docker Compose installed.
-- OpenAI API key.
+- OpenAI/Gemini/etc API key.

 ## Setup and Deployment